Bathhouse on Pace for $120M Revenue as Social Sauna Model Scales

 The urban bathhouse operator told CNBC it expects to hit $120 million in run-rate revenue by year-end, with roughly 1,000 customers per day across its New York locations.

 Inside a converted 1930s soda factory on North 10th Street in Williamsburg, Brooklyn, a line forms every Saturday morning.
 It's not for brunch.
 It's for a three-hour sauna session at Bathhouse, one of a growing number of urban sauna social clubs that are turning thermal bathing into a lifestyle category.
+For a deeper neighborhood lens on how operators are calibrating culture, ritual, and premium positioning, see our related Brooklyn field report on authenticity versus scale in urban sauna.

 A New Category Emerges